QualiSystems/devguide_source/_shells/8.0.0/customizing-shell-commands.md

 Flow is an organized sequence of Command Actions.
 All the base Flows are located in the [cloudshell-networking-devices](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/flows/action_flows.py) Python package.
 They are based on the *BaseFlow* interface located in the same place.

-Most Shells include the following flows:
+Most shells include the following flows:
 * Save Configuration Flow
 * Restore Configuration Flow
 * Add Vlan Flow